malcolmosh/dispatchPi/README.md

 # DispatchPi
-## A wifi-powered and energy efficient e-paper picture frame
+## A connected and efficient e-paper picture frame

 There are two folders to browse here: